Stranmor/gemini-proxy-key-rotation-rust/README.md

 **A lightweight, asynchronous HTTP proxy for rotating Google Gemini (Generative Language API) API keys.** Built with Rust, Axum, and Tokio for high performance and reliability.

-This proxy allows you to distribute requests across multiple Gemini API keys using a round-robin strategy, helping to manage rate limits and improve availability.
+This proxy allows you to distribute requests across multiple Gemini API keys (organized in groups) using a round-robin strategy, helping to manage rate limits and improve availability.
+It also supports routing requests through different upstream proxies on a per-group basis.

 ## Features

--   Proxy requests to the Google Gemini API (`generativelanguage.googleapis.com`).
+-   Proxy requests to the Google Gemini API (`generativelanguage.googleapis.com`) or other configured target URLs.
--   Supports multiple API keys.
+-   Supports multiple **groups** of API keys, each with its own target URL and optional upstream proxy.
--   Automatic round-robin key rotation for each incoming request.
+-   Automatic round-robin key rotation for each incoming request across **all keys** in the configuration.
+-   Handles `429 Too Many Requests` errors by temporarily disabling the rate-limited key until the next day (10:00 Moscow Time).
 -   Configurable host and port binding.
 -   Asynchronous handling of requests using Axum and Tokio.
 -   Simple YAML configuration.